‘Shameless’ Boss John Wells Talks Fiona’s Absence And ‘Gallavich’ Struggles

 The tenth season of Showtime’s hit series, Shameless, premieres on November 10, and the show’s executive producer John Wells is sharing details about the new season, according to a report from TVLine.

-As The Inquisitr previously reported, eldest Gallagher sibling and substitute matriarch Fiona, played by Emmy Rossum, exited the series after the Season 9 finale.
-Fiona’s exit made way for the return of series-regular couple, Ian, played by Cameron Monaghan, and Mickey, played by Noel Fisher.
+As The Inquisitr previously reported, the eldest Gallagher sibling and substitute matriarch Fiona, played by Emmy Rossum, exited the series after the Season 9 finale.
+Fiona’s exit made way for the return of a series-regular couple, Ian, played by Cameron Monaghan, and Mickey, played by Noel Fisher.
 The official Season 10 preview showed the jailhouse couple struggling to keep the romance alive after sharing a cell in lockup, and Wells believes the couple’s close proximity could either make or break their relationship this season.

 “That cell is six feet wide by 10 feet long, and they’re in there 22 hours a day.
 So you can imagine being stuck in that kind of space with anyone, even if you love them or care about them, it’s not an easy place to be,” he said.
 “So I feel badly for them.
 It’s ‘careful what you wish for.'”